Gallery: Carolina Panthers 17, New England Patriots 19

 jsiner@charlotteobserver.com

-Carolina Panthers middle linebacker Luke Kuechly (59) calls out the defense as New England Patriots quarterback Tom Brady (12) goes under center in the first half at Bank of America Stadium on Friday, August 26, 2016.
-New England won, 19-17.
+A Carolina Panthers fan walks through the stands with his sign during the Panthers game vs the New England Patriots at Bank of America Stadium on Friday, August 26, 2016.

 jsiner@charlotteobserver.com